 Name another pop group with a legacy of spawning other great acts.
 New Edition had several hits at the start of the decade with “Candy Girl,” “Cool It Now,” and “Mr. Telephone Man.”

-The group would take a break so that three of the members could form Bell Biv Devoe – another classic R&B and hip-hop group that saw success in the early 1990s.
+They later went on hiatus for a short while so that three of the members could form Bell Biv Devoe—another classic R&B and hip-hop group that saw success in the early 1990s.

 12. Bobby Brown

-Bobby Brown could have taken his ball and gone home after being fired from New Edition in 1985, but instead, he ran with it.
+After being ousted from New Edition in 1985, Bobby Brown could have taken his ball and gone home, but instead, he ran with it with his own successful solo career.

-Brown’s success continued in 1989 when he contributed two songs to the Ghostbusters II soundtrack.
+Brown’s success continued in 1989 when he contributed two songs to the Ghostbusters II soundtrack: “On Our Own” and “We’re Back,” the former peaking at #2.

 13. Teddy Pendergrass

-Teddy Pendergrass could have walked away from music entirely following the 1982 car crash that left him paralyzed from the chest down.
+Next up, Teddy Pendergrass could have walked away from music entirely following the 1982 car crash that left him incapacitated from the chest down.
 Instead, he used the crash as an opportunity.

 14. Diana Ross